equinor/energyvision/multisite.md

 -------------

 In this solution, one would make multiple instances of the same codebase, both for the web application and the Sanity Studio.
-One would make use of enviroment variables and configurations to have each instance of the application query different datasets at runetime, which would each belong to one website.
+One would make use of enviroment variables and configurations to have each instance of the application query different datasets at runtime, which would each belong to one website.

 Strengths:

 + Same codebase everywhere.
-+ No need to update code several places during maintanance and further development phase.
++ No need to update code several places during maintenance and further development phase.
-+ Excact same functionality in every app and Sanity editor.
++ Exact same functionality in every app and Sanity editor.
 + Easy to give editors access to specific sites when needed (roles/permissions control).

 Unknowns: